troch/react-zap/README.md

 ## Why?

 React's new context API allows you to send data from one component to any component in its tree of children.
-React-zap lets you tie this powerful new feature in to the similarly powerful concept of higher-order-components!
+React-zap lets you tie this powerful new feature in to the similarly powerful concept of higher-order components!

 ## HoCs _and_ Render Props?